vele616/monorepo/packages/jobboard/website/content/jobs/vp-marketing-shiphero-kxNoY.md

 *   Define the strategy for SaaS and FaaS including potentially rebranding FaaS with a new name.
 *   Work closely with our product team to promote and explain what we do today and new features as they are developed.
 *   Work closely with the sales team.
-*   Be a a member of the leadership team.
+*   Be a strong member of the leadership team.

 ## Requirements: